 Our practice is seeing our own Buddha Nature and manifesting harmony of Mind – Body – Breath in our daily acts.

-As a community in the Chan/Zen school of Buddhism, our main Door of Practice is Mind.
+As a community in the Chan/Zen school of Buddhism, our main Doors of Practice are Body and Mind.
 Our tradition aims at knowing our Heart/Mind directly, through any upaya (expedient mean) available.

-The main traditional Chan Buddhist practices used in our sangha are:
+The main traditional Chan/Zen Buddhist practices used in our sangha are:

 Nienfo Chan/Nembutsu Zen